-These services include but are not limited to access to public resource computers and/or computer labs for the public to use in job search activities; workshops in job search and job preparation that lead to a Career Ready Certification; soft skills on-line training; and other career and job preparation oriented activities.
-For individuals that are interested in pursuing a post-secondary education certificate or degree in a targeted occupation, skills' training is available for those that qualify.
-Both eligible adults and dislocated workers may participate in short or long-term training to obtain a skills training credential.
-While in training, participants may qualify for support services such as: childcare assistance, transportation allowances, assistance for books and school supplies, etc. Upon completion of training, participants will have access to job placement services and activities that will help individuals find and retain employment.
+These services include but are not limited to access to public resource computers and/or computer labs for the public to use in job search activities; in-person and virtual workshops are available for in job search and job preparation that lead to a Career Ready Certification; soft skills on line training; and other career and job preparation oriented activities.
+During the assessment WFSCB utilizes two popular tools for WIOA participants, CASAS, and TABE.
+Though CASAS is the assessment tool most utilized for WIOA participants and surrounding community partners, WFSCB is constantly open to find the best assessment tool for our customers and our team.
+In addition to utilizing CASAS for WIOA Youth Participants, WFSCB offers Career Coach as an added assessment to help guide the youth.
+For individuals that are interested in pursuing a post-secondary education certificate or degree in a targeted occupation, skills' training is available for those that gualify.
+Both Eligible participants adults and dislocated workers may participate in short or long-term training to obtain a skills training credential.
+While in training, participants may gualify for support services such as: childcare assistance, transportation allowances, assistance for books and school supplies, etc. Upon completion of training, participants will have access to job placement services and activities that will help individuals find and retain employment.
 All participants in search of work will be required to register in WorkinTexas.com.
 For those individuals that are considered job ready but have limited or no job experience, access to on-the-job training, customized training, or work experience programs may offer immediate transition into unsubsidized employment.

-The following Assessment instrument tools are currently being used to for Adult, Dislocated Workers and Youth: Comprehensive Adult Student Assessment Systems (CASAS); CASAS is used to determine a person's skill level and aptitude.
+The following Assessment instrument tools are currently being used for Adult, Dislocated Workers and Youth: Comprehensive Adult Student Assessment Systems (CASAS); CASAS is used to determine a person's skill level and aptitude.
 As well as abilities in math and reading in relation to workforce and classroom application.
 With CASAS there is no such thing as passing or failing; the "score" assists career center staff develop an individual employment/education plan.
 Test of Adult Basic Education (TABE); TABE a comprehensive and reputable academic assessment provide a solid baseline for assessing the skills and knowledge of our program participants.
 Career Coach- WFSCB holds licenses to provide this assessment tool to job seekers: it provides assessment platforms to assist students and jobseekers make informed decisions about their futures.
 These tools are available to our customers via in person or virtually.

 WFSCB continues to revisit the assessment tool market for innovative assessment tools to help develop individualized career and employment plans.
-TWC hosts additional assessment tools for our jobseekers and made available throughout the duration service delivery.
+TWC hosts additional assessment tools for our jobseekers and is made available throughout the duration of service delivery.

-A description of how the Board will coordinate workforce investment activities carried out in the local area with statewide rapid response activities described in WIOA $\int 134(a)(2)(A)$ .
+A description of how the Board will coordinate workforce investment activities carried out in the local area with statewide rapid response activities described in WIOA 134(a)(2)(A).